crawl/sequell/docs/listgame.md

            !lg * win s=name title:"Winners"
            => Winners: 392x ...

+           When used with -graph, the title: is used as the graph title.

     The total count field `$n` will work in the title format for grouped queries.

   * `join`: The string used to join individual groups, defaulting to ", "